apeskinian/p5_treasures_untold/README.md

 ### Skeleton

-In the wireframing process, I decided the navigation should be simple and remain constant throughout the site where possible.
+In the wire framing process, I decided the navigation should be simple and remain constant throughout the site where possible.
 Having navigation on the bottom for mobile devices makes it easier for the user to interact with while keeping the screen visible.
 The navigation would move to the top for larger screens for a more traditional layout.

-A full list of [Wireframes](#wireframes) can be viewed in detail below.
+A full list of [Wire frames](#wireframes) can be viewed in detail below.

 ### Surface